 6.38.1 Applicability to language

 The vulnerability described in ISO/IEC 24772-1 clause 6.38. applies to Fortran.
 Both deep copy and shallow copy are supported by the language.
-The operator = performs a deep copy, the operator => performs pointer assignment.
+The operator = performs a deep copy except for pointer components.
+The operator => performs pointer assignment.

-Data structures in Fortran that do not contain pointers are completely copied.
-Allocatable components (see clause 4.8) are completely copied, pointer components have only the pointer copied.
+For assignment (the operator =), data structures that do not contain pointers are completely copied.
+Allocatable components (see clause 4.8) are completely copied, and pointer components have only the pointer copied.
 If the allocatable object has already been allocated but has a different shape or different dynamic type, then the target will be deallocated, reallocated to the shape and dynamic type the source, and the copy is completed; for arrays, the lower bound of the copied array is 1 in each dimension.
 If no reallocation is necessary, the left-hand side of the assignment retains its bounds and dynamic type, and does not assume the lower bound of the right.

 6.38.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use allocatable components in preference to pointer components.
+Use allocatable components in preference to pointer components;

 Copy the objects referred to by pointer components if there is any possibility that the aliasing of a shallow copy would affect the application adversely.